 Before applying any makeup you need a clean slate.
-Once you have cleansed and moisturised your face you can apply primer.
-If you want fewer stages you can skip the primer providing you’re using a good moisturiser.
+Once you have cleansed and moisturised your face, you can apply primer.
+If you want fewer stages you can skip the primer, providing you’re using a good moisturiser.
 The difference between moisturiser and primer is that moisturiser softens and rejuvenates your skin making it look younger and healthier, whereas, primer helps your makeup stay on longer and better.
 It’s very important to prepare your face well because what you’re essentially doing is creating a layer of protection between your skin and the makeup.

 Foundation – This is applied all over your face to make your complexion even and smooth.

-There are 2 different types of foundation- liquid or powder.
+There are a few different types of foundations, the main ones are liquid or powder.
 If you have dry skin I recommend using a liquid foundation, simply because a powder foundation will dry your skin out more.
-For all other skin types you can choose whichever one you prefer.
+For all other skin types, you can choose whichever one you prefer.
 Liquid foundation can leave your skin looking a bit dewy so if that bothers you I recommend trying a powder foundation.
 I personally prefer liquid foundation because I find it looks more natural on my skin.

-The best brush for applying foundation is a duo fibre which has white tips.
+The best brush for applying foundation is a duo fibre that has white tips.
 You can also use a sponge or a silicone makeup applicator but if you’re new I recommend sticking to a sponge or brush which are easier to use.

-Bronzer – If you want a bit of a tan this is the way to go.
+Bronzer – If you want a bit of a tan, this is the way to go.
 You can buy a shimmer or matte bronzer.
 Apply lightly over your face with more stress my your cheekbones.

 Eyeshadow – There are many different types of eyeshadows.

-Another option is a cream based eyeshadow but these are hard to blend and are likely to smudge especially in hot weather.
+Another option is a cream-based eyeshadow but these are hard to blend and are likely to smudge especially in hot weather.

 If you’re looking for the easiest way to apply eyeshadow then stick/crayon eyeshadow is for you.
 They are also very long-wearing.